An isoperimetric inequality for the first Steklov-Dirichlet Laplacian eigenvalue of convex sets with a spherical hole

 The following result holds (see for instance \cite{chen}, \cite{wang}, \cite{Sc}). \begin{lem} Let $K_n$ and $K$ be bounded convex bodies containing the origin for any $n \in \mathbb N$ and such that $K_n \to K$ in the Hausdorff sense.
-For any $n\in\{0,1,2,...\}$, let $h_{K_n}, \rho_{K_n}, r_{K_n}$ be the support function, the radial function and the radial map of $K_n$, respectively.
+For any $n\in\{0,1,2,...\}$, let $h_{K_n}, \rho_{K_n}$ be the support function and the radial function $K_n$, respectively.
 Then the following statements hold \begin{itemize} \item[(i)] Let $h_K$ be the support function of $K$ then

 \item[(ii)] Let $\rho_K$ the radial function of $K$ then

 \item[(iii)] Let $x\in \partial K$ and $x_n\in \partial K_n$, $n\in\mathbb{N}$, points where $\nu_K(x)$ and $\nu_{K_n}(x_n)$ are well defined and such that